liebki/MinecraftServerForkDownloads/README.md

 ---

 ## Future Plans
+- Add all client downloads where possible in script and json-files.
 - Implement the missing server/loader types with scripts and workflows (GitHub Actions) like neoforge and purpurmc.
 - Maybe make the buildtools-script use multiple threads to enhance the build time.
 - Automatically create a unified list containing direct download links for all Minecraft versions across all server types for the easiest access!